SubstrateLabs/substrate-typescript/DEVELOPMENT.md

 - Then run `make update-version` to ensure the `package.json` and `src/version.ts` are set correctly.

 **NOTE:** The `make update-version` task will run after every `make sync-codegen` too!

+## CI

+We're using GitHub Actions for running tests, verifying successful builds, typechecking, and formatting (see `.github/workflows/node.js.yml`)

+Right now we're running these steps using Node 16 and Node 18, but may add more variants soon.
+Additionally we may automate the release process through this mechanism as well.

 ## Releasing